 The message is written to storage.

-At the same time as writing the message to storage, Google Cloud Pub/Sub delivers it to subscribers.
+At the same time as writing the message to storage, Pub/Sub delivers it to subscribers.

-Subscribers send an acknowledgement to Google Cloud Pub/Sub that they have processed the message.
+Subscribers send an acknowledgement to Pub/Sub that they have processed the message.

-Once at least one subscriber for each subscription has acknowledged the message, Google Cloud Pub/Sub deletes the message from storage.
+Once at least one subscriber for each subscription has acknowledged the message, Pub/Sub deletes the message from storage.

 Within each cluster, the message is written to M independent disks (where M is an odd number), requiring the data to be on ⌈M/2⌉ disks before it is considered persisted in that cluster.
 In total, any message published will be written to at least ⌈M/2⌉ independent disks in ⌈N/2⌉ clusters before it is considered persisted and will eventually be replicated to N*M disks.

 The publishing forwarder has a list of all subscriptions that are attached to a topic.
 It is responsible for persisting both the published messages and the metadata describing which messages have been acknowledged by each subscription.
-The set of messages received and stored by a publishing forwarder for a particular topic, along with this tracking of acknowledged messages, is called a publish message source.
+The set of messages received and stored by a publishing forwarder for a particular topic, along with this tracking of acknowledged messages, is called a "publish message source."
 Depending on the throughput requirements for the topic, a single publisher may send its messages to multiple publishing forwarders and store messages in multiple publish message sources.
 Different publishers for the same topic may also send messages to different publishing forwarders.
-Google Cloud Pub/Sub dynamically tunes the number of publishing forwarders that receive messages for a particular topic as the throughput changes.
+Each message is sent to only a single publishing forwarder.
+Pub/Sub dynamically tunes the number of publishing forwarders that receive messages for a particular topic as the throughput changes.

 A subscribing forwarder makes requests to one or more publishing forwarders that have publish message sources for a topic to ask for the messages it needs.
 The publishing forwarder sends the unacknowledged messages to the subscribing forwarder, which then relays the messages to a subscriber.